satsangatech/rooky-annotator/README.md

-Rooky Annotator is an open-source, interactive platform built to elevate your chess skills—whether you’re just learning the pieces or mastering advanced strategies.
+NostrChess Annotator is an open-source, interactive platform built to elevate your chess skills—whether you’re just learning the pieces or mastering advanced strategies.
 With dedicated modes for rookies and experts, it offers a smooth path from fundamentals to fluent gameplay. ♟️
 ---

 ## 🚀 Features